kulikov-dev/DevExpress-WinForms-Extension/README.md

 	_mdiTabsDragHelper.SelectNewPageOnDrag = true;
   ```
 * NaturalStringComparer.
 Allows to do natural comparing/sort.
 DevExpress has it's own NaturalComparer, however it's not work for my case, such strings: 'S_505' and 'S_0505' will equal in DevExpress.
 But it shouldn't be.
+* FormHelper.
+Give an opportunity to find, get and focus on a specific form with a specific title and tag.
+It is often used when you need to show a modal window only once.